Florida Withdraws From Federal Pandemic Assistance Program

 MIAMI (CBSMiami) – The enhanced benefits clock has run out.

-The state of Florida is no longer withdrawing from a federal pandemic assistance program that offered a $300-per-week boost to state unemployment benefits.READ MORE: Miami-Dade Police ID Recovered Victims From Surfside Building Collapse
+The state of Florida has withdrawn from a federal pandemic assistance program that offered a $300-per-week boost to state unemployment benefits.READ MORE: Neighbors 4 Neighbors' Surfside Building Collapse Victim Fund Helping Those In Need

 The move by the DeSantis administration was designed to lure people, who have been drawing enhanced unemployment benefits, back to work.